CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 1. On the Basics tab of the Create storage account blade, select Review + Create, wait for the validation process to complete, and then select Create.

-1. Once the storage account is deploy click go to resource.
+1. Once the storage account is deployed click go to resource.

 1. On the overview page of the storage account under the File Service section next to Identity-based access select the link that say **
 Not configured**

-1. On the File share page select the lnk that says **Not configured** next to Identity-based access.
+1. On the File share page select the link that says **Not configured** next to Identity-based access.

 1. On the Identity based access page click setup in the Microsoft Kerberos Entra section.